 The CSP provides supporting information including historical load data to support an adjustment to the Nominated DR Value for the end-use customer.

-A CSP request for an adjustment to the Nominated DR Value of an end-use customer and supporting information must be submitted via email to rpm_hotline@pjm.com at least five business days prior to the opening of the pre-registration window in the eRPM system for an RPM Auction.
+A CSP request for an adjustment to the summer Nominated DR Value of an end-use customer and supporting information must be submitted via email to rpm_hotline@pjm.com at least five business days prior to the opening of the pre-registration window in the eRPM system for an RPM Auction.
 PJM will notify the CSP of the approval or rejection of their request prior to the opening of the pre-registration window in the eRPM system for an RPM Auction.

 Planned Demand Resources are defined as resources that do not currently have the capability to provide reduction in demand or to otherwise control load in PJM, but that is scheduled to be capable of providing such reduction or control on or before the start of the Delivery Year.
 Planned Demand Resources are those MWs on a demand resource that the CSP intends to offer in the RPM Auction or commit to an FRR Capacity Plan in excess of the CSP’s Existing MWs on such demand resource.